theam/aday-ondemand-loop/docs/guide/content/user_guide/uploading_files.md

 **Zenodo** accepts:

 - **Zenodo URL**
   Stores only the base address of the repository.
-Use this when you plan to link a draft deposition later.
+Use this as a starting point for creating or linking a draft deposition.

 - **Deposition URL**
   Must be an existing draft deposition.
 Files are uploaded directly to this dataset.

 !!! note

-    OnDemand Loop cannot create Zenodo datasets through the interface.
-Create the draft deposition on Zenodo and supply its URL here.
+    OnDemand Loop can create new Zenodo datasets directly through the interface.
+    Provide a base Zenodo URL above and use the *Create deposition* form to initialize the draft.

 !!! warning